 I sat watching her story unfold before my eyes, and a pang of guilt came over me.
-I had viewed her a few years ago on my son’s TV screen.
+Joey had appeared on my son’s TV screen, a few years ago.
 I had wished I could have her life of leisure, travel and excitement as I held the mop in my poop smeared clothes.

 Joey and I really didn’t have much in common.
 We had lived polar opposite lives.

 - Read my story, Beauty from Ashes: CLICK HERE

 But if I could have sat down with her after she had Indiana, we would have had plenty to talk about.
 She and I both had special needs children, both our first born.
 Joey had loved a child the world hadn’t valued.
 She had known what it felt like to have a little human utterly dependent on her to live.

 Joey had been given a baby who wasn’t perfect, yet was perfect for her.

 She had realized the world had lots to offer but nothing that felt or looked like motherhood.
 Joey had realized she was a good mother.

 She was also deeply in love with her husband, Joey and I could have talked about the men in our lives that were amazing fathers and husbands.
 We both had marriages that we cherished dearly.

 I wish I could have sat and spent time building her up, instead of spending the time I had – envying her life.
 (Read: Ten Ways Women Can Build each Other up)